 Three sets of findings stand out.
 One is that the policy emphases of caseworkers are influenced by their understanding of policy goals, professional knowledge, and policy evaluations.
-As a whole, these are not a remarkable set of findings as they are consistent with much of the research on implementation behaviors of street-level bureaucrats (see Meyers and Vorsanger 2003).
-As found by Riccucci (2005; also see Riccucci, Meyers, Lurie, and Han 2004), allowing caseworkers to carry out their professional responsibilities has a large impact on the contours of policy implementation.
+As a whole, this is not a remarkable set of findings as they are consistent with much of the research on implementation behaviors of street-level bureaucrats (see Meyers and Vorsanger 2003).
+As found by Riccucci (2005; also see Riccucci et al. 2004), allowing caseworkers to carry out their professional responsibilities has a large impact on the contours of policy implementation.